nntanh/Kubernetes_install_cluster_Vagrant/README.md

         vagrant up

-    In this step, we may stuck when each machine is bootstrapped because of **Hyper-V**.
+    In this step, we may stuck when each machine is bootstrapped because of **Hyper-V** or hardware compatibility.

     ![](/images/stucking%20error.png)